 SAT/ACT test scores are also very important; your scores should be at or above the average for admitted students.

 Even at non-specialized schools (but especially at specialized schools), it's important to show excellence in one academic or extracurricular area if you want to stand out from the crowd.
 Since you're competing with so many applicants, and most of them will have academic credentials that are just as good as yours, you'll need to find a way to demonstrate your value as a member of the college community that goes beyond grades and test scores.

 The most selective schools appreciate passion, drive, and outside-the-box thinking.
 If you can develop a specialization that shows them that you possess those qualities, your chances of acceptance will be very strong.

 Read this article for more advice on what it takes to get into extremely selective schools.

 If you're hoping to attend a highly selective school, you'll need to have a very strong academic record in high school.
 Learn more about high school honors classes and societies.

 Not sure what your GPA means for your chances of college admission?
 Find out what a good or bad GPA might look like based on your goals.

-College ranking lists can strongly influence how people view the quality of a school.
-Read this article to get a more complete picture of what the lists really mean and whether you should trust them.
+College ranking lists can strongly influence how people view the quality of certain schools.
+Read this article to get a more complete picture of what ranking lists really mean and whether you should trust them.

 Samantha is a blog content writer for PrepScholar.
 Her goal is to help students adopt a less stressful view of standardized testing and other academic challenges through her articles.
 Samantha is also passionate about art and graduated with honors from Dartmouth College as a Studio Art major in 2014.
 In high school, she earned a 2400 on the SAT, 5's on all seven of her AP tests, and was named a National Merit Scholar.